A NO H8 story by Rich Paschall – Sunday Night Blog

 “Just because,” Billy shouted and ran from the room crying and went to the back bedroom and slammed the door.

-Howard had plenty of adventure raising his own boy, but no teenage drama like this.
+Howard had plenty of adventures raising his own boy, but no teenage drama like this.
 He did not know whether to follow the boy into his room or let him alone for a while.
 The long indecision sealed it.
 He left the boy alone.

 “Hello,” Madeleine said sweetly.